JosefVilestadGit/executors/docker-reconciler/README.md

 docker rm -f $(docker ps -aq --filter "label=colonies.deployment=web")
 ```

-**Important:** If you manually remove containers, they won't restart automatically.
-The reconciler only acts when blueprints are created/updated.
-To trigger reconciliation, update the blueprint (even with no changes).
+**Important:** If you manually remove containers, they will restart automatically within 60 seconds (the cron interval).
+You can also manually trigger reconciliation with: `colonies blueprint reconcile --name <blueprint-name>` or `colonies cron run --cronid <cron-id>`

 ## Development